Privacy Policy

 IPRO reserves the right to change the privacy practices described in this notice if the practices need to be changed to be in compliance with the law.
 As our privacy policies change in significant ways, we will make every effort to notify you of the changes.
 Minor changes to the policy that will not affect our use of individually identifiable information may occur.
 When the privacy policies change in a way that significantly affects the way we handle personal information, we will not use the information we have previously gathered without obtaining consent from the appropriate individual.
 We will post privacy policy changes on our websites in a timely manner.

-IPRO’s websites are designed and intended for use by adults, and are not intended for, nor designed to be used by persons under the age of 18.
+IPRO’s websites and mobile applications are designed and intended for use by adults, and are not intended for, nor designed to be used by persons under the age of 18.
 Minors under the age of 18 may register for our websites that collect or present personal health care information only with the prior written consent of their parent or legal guardian, and then only under the direct supervision of that parent or guardian.
 The parent or guardian is responsible for providing supervision to ensure the minor’s authentication information is kept secure and the credibility of the health record is maintained.
 We do not collect personally identifiable information from any person we know is a child under the age of 13.

 A cookie is a small piece of information that is sent to your browser — along with a Web page — when you access a website.
 There are two kinds of cookies.
 A session cookie is a line of text that is stored temporarily in your computer’s memory.
 Because a session cookie is never written to a drive, it is destroyed as soon as you close your browser.
 A persistent cookie is a more permanent line of text that gets saved by your browser to a file on your hard drive.
+You do not need to have cookies enabled to visit an IPRO website.

 Visitors to each of our websites can access the website’s home page, and browse areas of the site, without disclosing any personally identifiable information.
 We do track information provided to us by your browser, including the website you came from (known as the “referring URL”), the type of browser you use, the time and date of access, and other information that does not personally identify you.